Pradipsinh-Vaghela/python/README.md

 # python fresher
-- Just some of my test code as a frehser python developer.
+- Some of my small project codes as a frehser python developer.
 - Please Download the File and Simply RUN the code.